MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 Code reviewers are assigned by the Simulation Systems and Deployment Team from a pool of repository maintainers.
-New ``ready for review`` pull requests will be assigned a reviewer on a daily basis.
+New ``ready for review`` pull requests will be assigned a reviewer on a regular basis.
 If you need your pull request looking at more urgently than that, or think your pull request has been overlooked, then leave a comment for ``@ssdteam`` on the pull request.